Taoism > What Is

 What is Taoism?

-What is tao-chia?
-A way of life.
-Pointing to it, Alan Watts, the most important western author who wrote about Taoism, says:
+In short, tao-chia Taoism is a way of life.
+Trying to define it, Alan Watts, perhaps the most important western author who wrote about Taoism, says:

 Taoism [is] the way of man's cooperation with the course or trend of the natural world, whose principles we discover in the flow patterns of water, gas, an fire, which are subsequently memorialized or sculptured in those of stone and wood, and, later, in many forms of human art.
 (From Tao: The Watercourse Way).

-The answer is yes, tao-chia can be followed today!
-It is not outdated!
+Still Taoism is not outdated.
 And what is worth, it is not necessary to retreat from the turmoil of the daily life (as it preaches the classical religions) to follow this ancient way of life.